Stephen842/FurniHive/README.md

 __Contact & Support__

-If you have any issues, feel free to open an issue in the repository or contact me directly at +2348074625742 or ugotachisomstephen@gmail.com
+If you have any issues, feel free to open an issue in the repository or contact me directly on whatsapp at +2348074625742 or ugotachisomstephen@gmail.com